Rodgath/dilaz-metabox/README.md

 2. Download [Dilaz Metabox Options](https://github.com/Rodgath/Dilaz-Metabox-Options) and add it into your WordPress project.

 ## Example of how to use Dilaz Metabox in a theme
-Download and install [n00b Starter Theme](https://github.com/Rodgath/n00b-Theme) to see a useful example on how to integrate this *dilaz metabox plugin* into your WordPress theme development project.
+Download and install [n00b Starter Theme](https://github.com/Rodgath/n00b-Theme) to see a useful example on how to integrate this *dilaz metabox* into your WordPress theme development project.

 ## Features
 * __Fault Tolerant__ - Continues to working effectively even when a component is faulty.